lionel-panhaleux/ror/README.md

 This is repeated until there are no remaining Initiatives.

-Only **Aligned Senators currently in Rome** may bid for an extra Initiative with the winning bid coming from a single Personal Treasury.
+Only **Aligned Senators currently in Rome** may bid for an extra Initiative with the winning bid coming from the Faction Treasury.
 Winning the bid allows the entire Faction to take the Initiative Sequence.
 If nobody bids for an Initiative, the HRAO’s Faction takes any Initiatives that are not bid on.

 ### 1.07.3 CARDS